Das-Kollektiv/tdme2/README.md

         - post processing
           - depth blur
           - SSAO
+        - 3d model based objects
+        - objects with support for LOD
+        - render group objects for foliage and such including LOD support
+        - lines object
         - particle system which
           - is object based
           - or point based